-1. Create a class using the following prototype:
+1. In the Microsoft Visual Studio Web application project, create a class based on the following prototype:

 '''

 using System.Runtime.Serialization;

-using Sitecore.
-Data.
-Validators;
+using Sitecore.Data.Validators;

 namespace Namespace.Data.Validators.ItemValidators//TODO:namespace (FieldValidators)

 [Serializable]

 public class ClassName : Sitecore.Data.Validators.StandardValidator

 public ClassName(){}//TODO:class name

-public ClassName (
+public ClassName(

 SerializationInfo info,StreamingContext context):base(info,context)

 public override string Name

 get

 return(GetType().ToString());//TODO:validator name

 protected override ValidatorResult GetMaxValidatorResult()

 return(GetFailedResult(ValidatorResult.Error));//TODO:error level

 protected override ValidatorResult Evaluate()

-if (false) //TODO: validate ControlValidationValue
+if(false)//TODO:validate ControlValidationValue

 return(ValidatorResult.Valid);

+else

 Text = "error message";//TODO:error message

 return(GetFailedResult(ValidatorResult.Error));//TODO:error level

 '''

-- 2. Replace Namespace.
+- 2. In the class, replace Namespace.
 Data.
 ItemValidators with the appropriate namespace. - 3.
-Replace all instances of ClassName with the class name. - 4.
-Replace GetType().ToString() with the friendly name of the validator. - 5.
-Replace all instances of with the appropriate validation error level.
+In the class, replace all instances of ClassName with the class name. - 4.
+In the class, replace GetType().
+ToString() with the friendly name of the validator. - 5.
+In the class, replace all instances of with the appropriate validation error level.

-- 6. Replace false with logic to validate the field value in ControlValidationValue or the item returned by GetItem(). - 7.
-Replace error message with an error message. - 8.
+- 6. In the class, replace false with logic to validate the field value in ControlValidationValue or the item returned by GetItem(). - 7.
+In the class, replace error message with an error message. - 8.
 Register the validator.
+For instructions to register a validtor, see the section How to Register a Validator.

-If the result of GetMaxValidatorResult() is FatalError or CriticalError, Sitecore will block operations such as save or workflow commands in the user interface as appropriate until validation completes.
+If the result of the GetMaxValidatorResult() method is FatalError or CriticalError, then Sitecore will block operations such as save or workflow commands in the user interface as appropriate until validation completes.
 To avoid blocking user interface actions during validation, the GetMaxValidtorResult() method of expensive validators should not return FatalError or CriticalError.
 Validation Bar and Quick Action Bar validators never block user interface operations.